luciotato/LiteScript/devel/source-v0.6/README.md

             print data

+#####Compelling Reasons to differ from stablished CoffeeScript on '->':

+Coffescript choice for '->' is a great choice, consistent with Coffescript approach, and with: 'everyting is a expression' and 'implicit return'

+LiteScript approach, in order to enhance readability, separates statements and expressions, ,has no implicit return, and uses the word 'function' to declare a function.
+The best choice in order to do not confuse programmers would have been to use '->' as in CoffeScript, but sadly is not consistent with LiteScript base design.

+1. Be ligth: By making '->' just a shortcut for 'function', it is only a lexical concept, ( syntax sugar), and not another semantical concept.

+2. Enhance readabiliy: '-> x,y' reads as 'function(x,y)'

+3. The following two statements are valid in CoffeeScript, but have completely different meaning and effects:

+    s = map (x) -> square(x)
+    s = map(x) -> square(x)

+#####Details:

+In LiteScript, '-> x' is just short for 'function(x)'

-In CoffeeScript, '->' declares a function, but it goes *AFTER* the () enclosed parameters.
+In CoffeeScript, '->' is the semantical way to declare a function and function params go *BEFORE* the '->', ()-enclosed.

-In LiteScript, '->' declares a function, but it goes *BEFORE* the parameters, and () is optional.

 In LiteScript:

-1. since '->' *precede* the arguments, '-> x,y'
-    is easily repalced by 'function(x,y)', so '->' is just syntax sugar over the verbose "function".

-2. Since '->' *precede* arguments there is no MBM in LiteScript, you know it's a function declaration and correctly parse function parameter names.
+1. Since '->' *precede* arguments there is no MBM in LiteScript, you see '->', read 'function' and correctly read next tokens as function parameter names.

-3. Since '->' *precede* arguments, () can be optional, resulting a cleaner syntax, specially for Array.map, filter and Event Emitters, as seen in the examples.
+3. Since '->' *precede* arguments, "()" are optional, resulting a cleaner syntax, specially for Event Emitters, as seen in the examples.

-In CoffeeScript, Since '->' is *after* the arguments, when you read code like:
+In CoffeeScript, Since '->' appears *after* the arguments, when you read left-to-rigth you normally start reading "(somename,someothername)" as a parenthesized Expression:

     var someVar = ( somevalue, someothervalue) -> somevalue * someothervalue + 10

-you read `var someVar = ( somevalue `... and parse
-" var someVar equals a complex Parenthesized Expression..." then read `,` and get a MBM, scan for the '->', backtrack, and reparse the assignment as a function declaration.
+you read `var someVar = ( somevalue `... and initially, your brain parse "var someVar =... complex parenthesized Expression..." then read `,` and get a MBM, scan for the '->', backtrack, and reparse the assignment as a function declaration.

 ###TO DO: